 - The Daleks: Skaro’s finest were at their best since the 1960’s in this bloggers opinion.
 Davies really brought them back with a bang and made them a legitimate threat again after years of being overshadowed by Davros.
-RTD’s Daleks were unstoppable monsters one of whom could slaughter hundreds of people.
-They had destroyed the Doctors home planet and thus things were more personal between them and the Doctor than it had ever been before.
+RTD’s Daleks were unstoppable monsters, one of whom could slaughter hundreds of people.
+They had destroyed the Doctors home planet and things were therefore more personal between them and the Doctor than they had ever been before.

 Things I didn’t like